Positive self-similar Markov processes obtained by resurrection: Introduction

 In Section \ref{s:sym-int-kernel} we give a necessary and sufficient condition on $\phi$ making the resurrection kernel symmetric, i.e., $q(x,y)=q(y,x)$ for all $x,y>0$, cf.~Theorem \ref{t:q-symmetric}.
 If, in addition, the underlying $\alpha$-stable process $\eta$ is symmetric, the resulting resurrected process $\overline{X}$ will be also symmetric.

-Section \ref{s:estimates-q} is devoted to sharp two-sided estimates of the resurrection kernel.
-This is done under certain weak scaling conditions on the density of the measure $\phi$.
-The general result is Theorem \ref{t:estimates-of-q}, while a particular example of a slightly modified density from the family \eqref{e:phi-special} gives additional insight of possible behaviors at zero and at infinity.
+In Section \ref{s:estimates-q} we provide a proof of Theorem \ref{t:estimates-of-q}.
+The key estimates are given in Lemma \ref{l:estimates-of-q} where it is assumed that $|x-y|=1$.
+By using scaling of the resurrection kernel, this suffices to prove the theorem.
+A particular example of a slightly modified density from the family \eqref{e:phi-special} gives additional insight of possible behaviors at zero and at infinity, see Corollary \ref{c:estimates-of-q}.

-In the last section we put the resurrected process in a more general context of processes with modified jump kernel.
-Given a process with jump kernel $j(x,y)$, we multiply it by the so called boundary term $\sB(x,y)$ which changes the behavior of the original kernel at the boundary of the state space.
-This has been recently studied in \cite{KSV21} where it was assumed that $\sB(x,y)$ decays at the boundary.
-We show that the jump kernel of the resurrected process can be thought of as being modified by the boundary term which explodes at the boundary, namely at zero.
-We end the paper by looking at the symmetric $\alpha$-stable case modified by a boundary term $\sB(x,y)$, and establish the behavior of the modified process at its lifetime.
+In Section \ref{s:modified-jump} we put the resurrected process in a more general context of processes with modified jump kernel.
+Given a process with jump kernel $j(x,y)$, we multiply it by a function $\sB(x,y)$ which changes the behavior of the original kernel.
+We show that the jump kernel of the resurrected process can be thought of as being modified by the function which explodes at the boundary, namely at zero.
+We end the paper by looking at the symmetric $\alpha$-stable case modified by a function $\sB(x,y)$, and establish the behavior of the modified process at its lifetime.

+For the reader's convenience, we summarize the known examples of resurrected stable processes that can be included in our framework.
+Path-censored stable processes, the processes studied in \cite{DROV17, Von21}, the absolute value of a stable process and the ricocheted stable processes are examples of our resurrected stable processes.
+Censored stable processes, stable processes conditioned to stay positive, and stable processes conditioned to hit 0 continuously are included in the more general framework of Section \ref{s:modified-jump}.